tiagoamaro/tiagoamaro.com.br_jekyll/_posts/2016-01-07-js-safe-navigation.md

 ## Update (12/03/2016)

-I created a repository where you can just clone and run `npm install && node app.js` to run this benchmark.
+I created a repository where you can just clone and run `npm install && npm run benchmark` to run this benchmark.

 Here's the link: [https://github.com/tiagoamaro/js_safe_nav_benchmark](https://github.com/tiagoamaro/js_safe_nav_benchmark)